billfor/acurite-bridge/README.md

 ## AcuRite Weather Scripts
-These scripts intercept and log the sensor data from the acurite weatherbridge, providing access to all metrics sent to acurite and weatherunderground, and optionally restricting the information/status sent back to the bridge, such as to prevent auto-update.
+These scripts intercept and log the sensor data from the acurite weatherbridge, providing access to all metrics.

 ### Features:
 The following options may be turned on/off through variables in the script.